Koumamura/lively-shark-girl/README.md

 ## Copyrights

+- Original project by [yhdgms1](https://github.com/yhdgms1), modified by [Koumamura].
+The original project can be found [here](https://github.com/yhdgms1/lively-shark-girl).

+This project is based on the work of yhdgms1 with further modifications to improve/refine certain features.

-Copyrights for these images belongs to someone called Gawr Gura and illustrator [amsrntk3](https://twitter.com/amsrntk3).
+- Copyrights for these images belongs to someone called Gawr Gura and illustrator [amsrntk3](https://twitter.com/amsrntk3).